International SOS: Major assistance

+In 2021, International SOS coordinated a multiple patient COVID-19 evacuation from La Réunion Island to Paris.

+In 2023, the company participated in providing support for multiple security escalations, including those during elections in Nigeria and Turkey, a coup in Niger, conflicts in Sudan and the Israeli-Gaza crisis.

+In 2024, International SOS provided security advice and support during the Israel-Lebanon hostilities.

 International SOS Foundation

 The International SOS Foundation launched in March 2012 with a grant from International SOS as a registered charity that is a fully independent and non-profit organisation.

 The Foundation has the goal of improving the safety, security, health and welfare of people working abroad or on remote assignments through the study, understanding and mitigation of potential risks.
 It has published, and acts as a repository for, a number of academic papers, articles and advisory notes on these topics.

 In 2016, the Foundation introduced the Duty of Care Awards to recognise organisations and individuals who have made a significant contribution to protecting their staff as they travel and work overseas.

 In 2017, the Duty of Care Summit was launched, bringing together industry leaders to share best practices in the safety and security of the mobile and remote workforce; this event took place on the day of the Duty of Care Awards.